Introduction to Sandy Lake and The Sandy Lake-Sackville River Regional Park

-Sandy Lake is situated in Bedford, Nova Scotia.
-The lake is a major water body within the Sackville River Watershed.
-It’s health is vital to the ecology of the area.
+“Big Sandy Lake” is situated in Bedford, Nova Scotia.
+The lake is a major water body within the Sackville River Watershed, and it’s health is vital to the ecology of the area.

 Like most urban lakes, anthropogenic (human) activity impact water quality negativley.
 Sandy lake is no different, with the tropic status trending towards worsening water quality.